 4. Press your palms down and extend your elbows to rise to the starting position.

-Develops core strength and improves mobility and stability in shoulders and hips, which helps with crawling and climbing.
+Develops core strength and improves mobility and stability in shoulders and hips.

 1. Start in a plank position on your forearms, with your shoulders directly above your elbows, your entire body forming a straight line from head to toes.